gcolareta/stock_analysis/README.md

 <img width="696" alt="Loop for 3 values" src="https://user-images.githubusercontent.com/104762216/169718902-ec6bbe7e-8cd0-4132-872c-22f5a601ab1b.png">

 Another element added to the code was an array to hold the outputs of the calculated values per ticker.
-By making an array I am indicating that each calculation (tickersDailyVolume, tickersStartingPrice and tickersEndingPrice) hold store 12 values.
+By making an array I am indicating that each calculation (tickersDailyVolume, tickersStartingPrice and tickersEndingPrice) stores 12 values.
 This makes the code more accurate.

 <img width="584" alt="Loop output array" src="https://user-images.githubusercontent.com/104762216/169719061-6a427ce6-4e13-462c-8c42-f042553dbc49.png">